ryanramage/hyperswarm-seaport/README.md

 request(`http://${host}:${port}`).pipe(process.stdout)
 ```

-for the client, the host always will be localhost, with a spork activated local proxy that will connect to the service registered above
+for the client, the host always will be localhost, with a spork activated port that will proxy to the service registered above

 ## Result